The Starry Night, 263

 Play with it some.

 It also works very well with (some) solar images.
-Successes and notes will eventually appear over on the "Staring at the Sun" stage.
 For the moment, note that a key is to set nonstellar parms.
 I've had good luck with something like 7.0 and 0.6 followed by tweaking for contrast in Photoshop.
 The best starting points are up for grabs: let BlurX do it all? start with a PS-adjusted file? start after an ImPPG pass?
 Each has worked well for particular images.
 One workflow would be great, but seems unlikely at first glance.
+Successes and notes about that will eventually appear over on the "Staring at the Sun" stage.

 9/02/2024.
 Another (cheap) try to make things portable.
 I've reassembled the A-P on the porch on the historic Linhof tripod, cleaned everything up, packaged this and that for travel (even if just over to the community lot), and I am impressed with both its solidity and its inertia.
 I don't want the expense and discomfort of pulling a muscle while horsing the mount to and from the car and to and from an observing site.
 I especially don't want to damage the A-P by losing my grip on it.
-It's not heavy -- 28 pounds claimed, plus 10 for the counterweight bar, more for a saddle, adapter hardware, and polar-scope, so call it 45 pounds on the hoof.
-But it is awkward.
+It's not heavy -- 28 pounds claimed, plus 10 for the counterweight bar, 10 more for the counterweight and this and that, more for a saddle, adapter hardware, and polar-scope, so call it 50 pounds on the hoof.
+And it is awkward to carry.
 What if I used a folding garden cart to move it and its accessories (electronics, batteries, computer, cameras, primary OTA and guide-scope) in a single commute?
 It wouldn't save me a trip down the steps.
 But it would mean one trip to and from the car on site, and a more organized trip to the car from where ever it's eventually domiciled.
 I went shopping on Amazon, reviewed a dozen carts, then found the same product remaindered on eBay.
 We'll see how it goes later this week.

 :: top ::